trevor:~$

 /* what I want next */

-I am looking for roles where software quality is a core priority, ideally close to the platform level, whether that's storage systems, firmware, or operating system internals.
+I want to keep growing in work where software quality is a core priority, ideally close to the platform level, whether that's storage systems, firmware, or operating system internals.

 trevor:~$